jadamo/spherex_emu/docs/workflow.rst

 Here are some important considerations to make before training:

 - You'll need to decide whether to try training your network on a CPU or GPU (assuming one is available to you).
 In general, networks with transformers train **significantly** faster on  GPUs, so we recommend you try training on GPUs whenever possible.
-By defualt, spherex_emu will attempt to use a GPU if it is available.
+By defualt, mentat-lss will attempt to use a GPU if it is available.
 - The specific binning information (num_zbins, num_ells, etc) must match those found in the training set.
 The code will throw an error on startup if they don't.
 - The above specifications are the optimized values found in PAPER_LINK_HERE.
 The optimal setup will potentially be different for your case, but these values should provide a good starting point.